manitbaser/Competitive-Programming-Resources/README.md

 # Competitive-Programming-Resources
-Stuff which may help you to get started with/practice Competitive Programming
+Stuff that may help you to get started with/practice Competitive Programming

 **Choosing a language:**